liquidsnakeblue/AI-Pokemon-Trainer/readme.md

 Run `python3 cli.py server`, you will get a web server which started in 8000 port and 18080 port used by websockets, it have beautiful screen.
 It's goal is for the normal user to watch how AI work.

-Run `python3 cli.py local`, you will get a window that run by pyboy, you can see some detial in the console.
-It's goal is for test the AI.

 ![](./docs/img.png)

 ## Technical Details